pyblosxom/pyblosxom/docs/dev_codedocs.rst

 .. data:: VERSION

-   PyBlosxom version.
+   Pyblosxom version.
 For example ``"1.5"``.

 .. data:: VERSION_DATA

-   PyBlosxom version with date.
+   Pyblosxom version with date.
 For example ``"1.5 dev"``.

 .. data:: VERSION_SPLIT

-   PyBlosxom version as a tuple---use this for version checking.
+   Pyblosxom version as a tuple---use this for version checking.
    For example ``("1", "5")``.

 .. automodule:: Pyblosxom.pyblosxom